ghc/ghc/docs/users_guide/phases.rst

     This flag selects one of a number of modes for finding shared libraries at runtime.
 See :ref:`finding-shared-libs` for a description of each mode.

+.. ghc-flag:: -flink-rts
+    :shortdesc: Link the runtime when generating a shared or static library
+    :type: dynamic
+    :category: linking

+    When linking shared libraries (:ghc-flag:`-shared`) GHC does not automatically link the RTS.
+This is to allow choosing the RTS flavour (:ghc-flag:`-threaded`, :ghc-flag:`-eventlog`, etc) when linking an
+    executable.
+    However when the shared library is the intended product it is useful to be able to reverse this default.
+See :ref:`shared-libraries-c-api` for an usage example.

+    When linking a static library (:ghc-flag:`-staticlib`) GHC links the RTS automatically, you can reverse this behaviour by reversing this flag:
+    ``-fno-link-rts``.

 .. ghc-flag:: -main-is ⟨thing⟩
     :shortdesc: Set main module and function